cmv/cmv-app/README.md

 * Map Right click menu with various widget functions.
 * Highly configurable UI, right or left sidebars with widgets in both, top and bottom regions for other content.

+## User contributed widgets
+Users can submit widgets to the [cmv-contrib-widgets](https://github.com/DavidSpriggs/cmv-contrib-widgets) repo.
+These widgets are created and submitted by users.
+Head on over and read the details.

 ## Proposing Features
 If there is a feature you would like to request, add it to the [issues list](https://github.com/DavidSpriggs/ConfigurableViewerJSAPI/issues) for consideration.